 Antibiotic shortages

-CPhA is involved in regular discussions with Health Canada and other key stakeholders to better understand the situation and collaborate on strategies to alleviate the impact on our patients.
+CPhA has been involved in regular discussions with Health Canada and other key stakeholders to represent pharmacists and collaborate on strategies to alleviate the impact on our patients.

 Information and resources